Chia-Network/bladebit/README.md

 This implementation is highly memory-bound so optimizing your system towards fast memory access is essential.
 CPUs with large caches will benefit as well.

-Copyright 2021 Harold Brenes, Chia Network Inc
+Copyright 2021 Harold Brenes, Chinilla Network Inc